xiuyechen/FishExplorer/README.md

 # FishExplorer :microscope:

 ## Summary ##

-This GUI and associated scripts accompany the paper "Brain-wide Organization of Neuronal Activity and Convergent Sensorimotor Transformations in Larval Zebrafish" (Neuron, 2018, also see [preprint](https://www.biorxiv.org/content/early/2018/03/27/289413) on biorxiv).
+This GUI and associated scripts accompany the paper "Brain-wide Organization of Neuronal Activity and Convergent Sensorimotor Transformations in Larval Zebrafish" ([Neuron 2018](https://doi.org/10.1016/j.neuron.2018.09.042), also see [preprint](https://www.biorxiv.org/content/early/2018/03/27/289413) on biorxiv).
 The GUI is developed to interactively explore and visualize functional imaging data.
 The data can be curated in the GUI quickly in terms of selecting a subset of cells or time-points.
 Different analyses can be performed in quick succession on the exact data subset that is visualized.
 This platform vastly simplifies bookkeeping and visualizations, and was developed for prototyping many custom analyses that operate on single-animal data.
 The associated scripts extend the same analysis framework to analyses across groups of animals.

 All data curated in the GUI can also be easily edited in the MATLAB workspace (see demo\demo_workspace_interactive.m) or in script form (see demo\demo_script.m); import back to the GUI for further exploration and visualization.

 ## Download the data ##